Harbour-N/Functional_Hormones/README.md

 - `redcap_controls.csv` - The majority of the time series metadata is contained in redcap, eg: wake time, lunch time, physical activity etc..., for a full list of the metadat recorded see the file `Dictionary_redcap.csv`.
 Metadata is recoded by participants over 3 days.
 Hormone sampling typically started in the morning of day 2 and therefore ends 24hrs later in the morning of day 3.
 This metadata is self recoded by participants.
 - `form_914_controls.csv` - Main physiological metadata, columns of interest are: GenderId, WAIST, HIP, WAIST_HIP_RATIO, SYSBP, DIABP, BMI, Age.
 - `form_912_controls.csv` - More physiological metadata.
 Addition data includes smoker status and HEIGHT.
-- `Metadata_all.csv` - combination of the 914 and 912 metadata files into a single file.
+- `Metadata_merge.csv` - combination of the 914 and 912 metadata files into a single file.

 Some of the column names are appreciations these stand for and take the following options: